vidhu/PyTapable/docs/source/functional_hooks.rst

 class. ``instance.hooks`` is a super class of a dict :class:`HookMapping`

 Arguments passed to callables from a :class:`FunctionalHook` are predefined unlike :class:`Hook` (inline hook).
-Refer to the documentation below to understand the arguments
+Refer to the API documentation below to understand the arguments

 Inheritance
 ^^^^^^^^^^^